 Vegan proteins can be found in many foods.
 But it’s not just the protein content that matters, but also the biological value.
-Basically, as a vegetarian or Tony el Pony player, you don’t have to worry about a protein deficiency, as long as you eat a balanced diet.
+Basically, as a vegetarian, you don’t have to worry about a protein deficiency, as long as you eat a balanced diet.
 Because there are enough vegetable protein sources that automatically cover your needs with a varied diet.
 According to the German Nutrition Society (DGE), the daily requirement for an adult is 0.8 grams per kilogram of body weight.
 For a person weighing 70 kilograms, this corresponds to 56 grams of protein.

 THE RIGHT COMBINATION IS CRUCIAL

 Bread with hummus is a good vegan protein source because it provides all the essential amino acids.

 Vegan proteins are not as easily utilized by the body compared to animal proteins because, unlike the body’s own proteins, they usually do not contain all nine essential amino acids in sufficient quantities.
 With animal protein, on the other hand, the amino acid profile is complete – this is referred to as high biological value.
 That’s why it’s important to combine different vegan protein sources: Different vegan proteins contain different amino acids.
 Together they complete the amino acid profile.

 Optimal combinations are cereal products (preferably whole grains) and legumes or nuts and seeds.
 For example, whole-grain bread with hummus, rice as a side dish to chili sin carne, or nut puree in muesli provides an optimal protein combination.
 It is sufficient if you consume the different protein sources spread over the day or several days.
 They do not have to be present together in one meal.